well-it-wasnt-me/Import-AWS-To-Localstack/README.md

 - Python 3.x (If you don't have this, you're probably still using dial-up)
 - AWS CLI configured (because who has time for manual API calls?)
 - Docker (to keep all the techy stuff contained)
-- LocalStack (for a local AWS sandbox)
+- LocalStack PRO Account (for a local AWS sandbox)
+- LocalStack Auth Token

 ### Installation